Friday, April 26

 - See how learning can be made fun!

-- Take away a game they can implement themselves.
+- Take away a game in your own library.

 B11 Visit the Exhibits